 You can identify a group board as it will show the contributors at the top.

-If you use the scheduling tool Tailwind, there is also something called Tailwind Tribes, which is something slightly different and I’ll talk about in more detail at the end of this post.
+If you use the scheduling tool Tailwind, there is also something called Tailwind Communities (formally Tribes), which is something slightly different and I’ll talk about in more detail at the end of this post.

 Keyword Research for Pinterest